Merchandise licensing hall of famer retired in Bella Vista

 For a time afterward, she worked as a consultant for merchandise manufacturers, helping them acquire licensed trademarks for different properties.

-This career started when she needed a job and had a friend working at Mattel who clued her in on an opening writing responses to Barbie fan mail, she explained.
+This career started when she needed a job and had a friend working at Mattel who clued her in on an opening writing responses to Barbie fan mail, she said.

 "Pretty soon, I became the head of the Barbie fan club, then the manager of marketing and public relations," she said.